The Mobius2 data formats

 • spline_interpolate.
 Uses cubic spline interpolation to fill missing values between valid values.
 This is the smoothest option.

 • repeat_yearly.
-In this case the first year of the time series is repeated yearly to fill the entire series interval.
+With this flag the first year of the time series is repeated yearly to fill the entire series interval.

 To put multiple flags they can be listed after one another separated by spaces.